tonywongpc/AcousticClassification/README.md

 This repository contains dataset and code for classifying input on textiles.

 Dataset contains 60 samples per class and each sample is a 1.4s recording of the sound generated when swiping on textiles.
-I extracted MFCC (Mel-frequency cepstral coefficients) images for each sample.
-I then used a pre-trained model of VGG-19 and extracted abstract features of the MFCC image from the flatten layer.
-After extracting these features, I created a 70–30 train test split and trained a LinearSVM for classification.
+I extracted MFCC (Mel-frequency cepstral coefficients) images for each sample and then used a pre-trained model of VGG-19 and extracted abstract features of the MFCC image from the flatten layer.
+After extracting these features, a 70–30 train test split is done and used to train a LinearSVM for classification.

+Three recognition condition
-Texture recognition includes 6 classes : cardboard, cotton, foam, linen, nylon, polyester, and rest Interaction recognition of a waist bag include  classes: open lid, tap on lid, close zip, open zip, and rest Texture Gesture Recognition (TGR) includes classes of 6 textures (cotton, foam, nylon, linen, polyester, cardboard) and 4 gestures (swipe, circle, triangle, rub).
+(1) Texture recognition includes 6 classes : cardboard, cotton, foam, linen, nylon, polyester, and rest (2) Interaction recognition of a waist bag include  classes: open lid, tap on lid, close zip, open zip, and rest (3) Texture Gesture Recognition (TGR) includes classes of 6 textures (cotton, foam, nylon, linen, polyester, cardboard) and 4 gestures (swipe, circle, triangle, rub).

-Functions
+**Train a model**
-The main.py contains three functions
+train.py contains three functions

 extract_plots_from_audio extracts waveform and MFCC plots from audio files in the dataset and store the plots. dataset name name of dataset.